Regular colouring defect of a cubic graph and the conjectures of Fan-Raspaud and Fulkerson

 \section{Acknowledgements}

-{}This research was supported by the grant No.~APVV-19-0308 of Slovak Research and Development Agency.
-The first and the third author were partially supported by the grant VEGA~2/0078/20 of Slovak Ministry of Education.
-The second author was partially supported by the grant VEGA 1/0743/21, and the fourth author was supported by the grant VEGA 1/0727/22.
+{}Research reported in this paper was supported by the grant APVV-23-0076 of Slovak Research and Development Agency.
+The first and the third author were partially supported by the grant VEGA~2/0056/25 of Slovak Ministry of Education.
+The second and the fourth authors were partially supported by the grant VEGA 1/0727/22.